 I finally got involved with scouting in 2009 when I became a group helper at my old group in Wilmington, then I started the same way at new ash green until finally taking on a leader role which I really enjoy I am an assistant scout leader at wilderness troop and assistant explorer scout leader at excelsior explorer unit

 Louise Banks, Executive Committee member

 Born in 1975, first started helping Ash Green Scout Group in May 2014 after our son joined the Beaver group.
 I have taken part as a parent helper on a number of camps and provided support to Jungle pack with some of their activities and badge work.

 My role in the committee is to help market and promote the group and celebrate its successes.In my day job I am full time Head of Communications working healthcare specialities.
 I also run a local drama group and Secretary of the New Ash Green Junior Rugby club.

 Jasper grew up in New Ash Green, and was an active member of Ash Green Scouts in the 1980's & 90's, as a Cub, Scout and Venture.
 He has very fond memories of the amazing experiences that Scouting opened up for him, and an appreciation for the range of life skills he learned during that time.

-Jasper is very pleased to be the Parent Rep for Little Dambusters Beaver Colony, where his elder daughter Rhiannon has been thoroughly enjoying her early years of Scouting.
+Jasper is very pleased to be Assistant Beaver Scout Leader for Little Dambusters Colony, where his elder daughter Rhiannon has been thoroughly enjoying her early years of Scouting.

 Jasper has spent the last 18 years in a range of roles with Barclays, where he is currently a Commercial Manager in Branch Transformation.
 Outside of work he is Chairman of New Ash Green and Hartley Cricket Club, for whom he plays mainly social cricket(!), he acts with both Act One in NAG and Hartley Players, and is an active member of the congregation at St Peter & St Paul, Ash.